Argivist/Group6_SportsPrediction/README.md

 ## Usage

 Enter the desired stats by either sliding or entering the numeric values in the case of the money based attributes
-## Contributing

-Information about contributing to your project goes here.